Aller au contenu

 • Competitive entry-level prices

-• Simple and quick online booking
+• Quick, simple online booking

 Weaknesses:

-• Advisors not specialized in Polynesia
+• Advisors are generalists, not Polynesia experts

-• Accommodations often limited to large international resorts
+• Lodgings limited to big international resorts

-• No dedicated local assistance
+• No dedicated local backup once you’re there

 6. Nouvelles Frontières